 Dear Board members,

-I hope that you enjoy reading this issue.
+I hope that you enjoy reading this issue and wish you a merry Christmas and a happy new year.

 Head of KPMG’s Audit Committee Institute